Tuesday, November 27, 2018

 Just standing in line making memories.

-At that time Facebook hadn’t really taken off yet.
-I don’t even think it was around.
-But the convention had message boards (I miss those days) and you can post comments and photos etc about the shows and you could actually keep up with the conversations without them getting lost in the algorithm.
-Well I had commented on the board about the show and this person said he took a photo if I wanted it.
+At that time, Facebook hadn’t really taken off yet; I don’t even think it was around.
+But the convention had message boards (I miss those days) where you could post comments and photos about the shows, and you could actually keep up with the conversations without them getting lost in an algorithm.
+I had commented on the board about the show, and a person replied saying he had taken a photo if I wanted it.
 Sure enough, it was from the couple behind me.
-So who’d thunk it?
-On Oct.
-23, 2004 at Dallas Comic Con when a random photo was taken of a random person a friendship would start.
-And even though we don’t hang out as much, I still consider the both of them really good friends.
-Here’s to another almost 20 years my friends.

 Tuesday, November 20, 2018